zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 That's about twice as long as the built-in `venv`.
 As far as I can tell, Astral has basically ported the logic of the third-party `virtualenv` (which the standard library `venv` is based upon) in Rust.
 This adds more activation scripts for additional environments, as well as a shim used for distutils support - even after the [removal of distutils from the standard library]().

-At any rate, it's faster than `virtualenv`:
+At any rate, it's faster than `virtualenv` when told to omit Pip:

 ```
 $ time virtualenv --no-seed --no-download --quiet with-virtualenv